cdktf/cdktf-provider-snowflake/API.md

 - *Type:* string

+Snowflake role to use for operations.

+If left unset, default role for user will be used.
+Can come from the `SNOWFLAKE_ROLE` environment variable.

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/snowflake#role SnowflakeProvider#role}.
+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/snowflake#role SnowflakeProvider#role}

 ---